Consed--A Finishing Package (Editor, Autofinish, Autoreport, Autoedit, and Align Reads To Reference Sequence)

 David Gordon

-Return to the Phred/Phrap/Consed System Center home page
+Return to the Phred/Phrap/Consed System home page